vituscze/dependent-additive-pairs/README.md

-# dependent-additive-pairs
+# Programming with Dependent Additive Pairs

-Accompanying material to Programming with Dependent Additive Pairs
+Here you can find the accompanying implementation in the [Janus](https://github.com/svobot/janus) language.